Challenge Early College High School

 An early college provides high school-age students a “seamless” pathway from high school to college.
 Housed on the HCCS campus, with articulated sharing of space and staff, CECHS allows the high school student to gradually integrate into college course work through his or her traditional high school degree plan.
 This integration requires dual enrollment, with the student having to show mastery of the knowledge and skills necessary for success (TSI or another HCCS designated entrance test).

-Students who graduate from CECHS at the end of their Senior year can have not only a Texas Scholar diploma but also will have accumulated up to 61 college credits, transferable to the post-secondary institution of their choice.
+Students who graduate from CECHS at the end of their Senior year can have not only a Texas Distinguish high school diploma but also will have accumulated up to 61 college credits, transferable to the post-secondary institution of their choice.
 CECHS will provide strong support to each student and the family in obtaining entrance to, and success in, higher education.

 For more information about Early College High Schools, visit the website of the Early College High School Initiative.